zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 So, why are we copying Pip into the destination environment?
 Rather, why would Pip struggle to install outside of its host environment?

 It seems like that has at least a bit to do with the history of Pip's relationship with Python.
 The core Python dev team has seemingly always sought to keep packaging at arms-length distance from the main project.
-(Well, notwithstanding the part where `distutils` was incorporated into the standard library [years before Pip existed](https://docs.python.org/2.2/lib/lib.html) and didn't get removed [until 3.12](https://docs.python.org/3/whatsnew/3.12.html), despite being roundly judged as broken, [long obsolete](https://stackoverflow.com/questions/25337706/) and unfixable - [e.g.](https://mail.python.org/archives/list/distutils-sig@python.org/message/HPQOKOFVTZUCSGKGCPLV64JZI2F4LVO3).)
+(Well, notwithstanding the part where `distutils` was incorporated into the standard library [years before Pip existed](https://docs.python.org/2.2/lib/lib.html) and didn't get removed [until 3.12](https://docs.python.org/3/whatsnew/3.12.html), despite being roundly judged as broken, [long obsolete](https://stackoverflow.com/questions/25337706/) and [basically unfixable](https://mail.python.org/archives/list/distutils-sig@python.org/message/HPQOKOFVTZUCSGKGCPLV64JZI2F4LVO3).)
 As such (and learning from the mistakes made with `distutils`), Pip really couldn't really (and didn't) become a standard library module or package.
 (Doing that would also have interfered with the separate versioning and maintenance of Pip; "the standard library is where modules go to die", as stated [in a famous talk by Kenneth Reitz](https://kennethreitz.org/talks/python-for-humans).)

 But rather than becoming an entirely separately distributed program (perhaps even one that the Windows Python installer could check for and install when needed, like how it does with the Launcher), it became... a wheel stored within the standard library directory, with a separate standard library `ensurepip` that bootstraps that wheel into `site-packages`, if not already present.
 (I assume the `pip.exe` wrapper on Windows runs something like `python -m ensurepip` first before `python -m pip`.)
 So now you don't have to have Pip installed (although you still pay disk space for it, but the wheel is a fraction of the size of the unpacked library), but it's still available for you if you want it (and spend the time to let it unpack).
 Well, a specific version of it, anyway (the point was to *avoid* tying the Pip version to the Python version, but this way does allow for upgrades).